-We are fully committed to the goals of the WHO Code and are one of the biggest supporters of breastfeeding amongst commercial companies.
-We steadily and resolutely support mothers, babies and families along their breastfeeding journey and clearly refrain from the promotion of breast-milk substitutes.
+We are one of the biggest supporters of breastfeeding amongst commercial companies and support wholeheartedly the recommendations of the WHO on breastfeeding.
+Furthermore, we are fully committed to the goals of the WHO Code.
+We steadily and resolutely support mothers, babies and families along their breastfeeding journey and clearly refrain from the promotion of breast milk substitutes.

 Michael Larsson, President and Delegate of the Board of Directors

 Annette Brüls, CEO Medela AG